Governing or Regulatory Body

 Regarding Pets: Yes, but the landlord must first give the tenant a written warning to get rid of the pet.
 If the tenant doesn't remove the pet, then the landlord can give notice for breach of the tenancy agreement.
 If a pet is causing damage or disturbing other tenants, the landlord may also give the tenant a warning and then a notice to move.

 Smoking is prohibited by law in all common areas, like hallways, elevators, laundry rooms and recreation facilities.
-If a tenant smoked in those areas, the landlord could give a warning and then notice for breach of a reasonable rule.
+If a tenant smoked in those areas, the landlord can give a warning and then notice for breach of a reasonable rule.